 It’s a common misnomer for brands to assume that distributors are their brand ambassadors, ready to ‘sell’ their products to retailers.
 However, neither distributors nor retailers are set up to operate and individual brand ambassadors, and they don’t have the time to market a single product.
 That responsibility solely lies with the brand.

-So, what can brand owners do to prove popularity, and ease concerns regarding inventory depletion?
+So, what can brand owners do to prove their products are already popular, and ease retailer who are worried they’ll get stuck with your inventory?

+Let’s be honest.
 Getting consumers to ask for products before they’re on the shelves is tough.
-However, it’s not impossible, and is a proven method to supports distribution and sales.
+However, it’s not impossible and is a proven method to support distribution and sales.
 A consistent content strategy, along with targeted, regular media outreach that communicates a brand’s value and utility will keep products top of mind with both buyers and consumers.
 Brands that make this effort to communicate value early and often will see an impact on demand, and if properly supported by sales, this can positively affect ROI at the shelf.

 Earned media is statistically 650% greater value than paid advertising, giving brands more bang for their buck. (source: Nielson)